Gone but not forgotten (Part 1)

 This is the first of a number of articles which we plan to publish over the next few months recording the houses and other buildings which are no longer with us but which formed part of the vanishing fabric of Killiney.
 This piece concentrates on Glenalua Road and the Village which have seen many recent changes and significant new additions.
 What is very striking is the gradual erosion of the commercial core of the Village evidenced in the findings below.
 What was once a thriving but small commercial centre consisting of a number of restaurants, shops, pub, post office, hotel, telephone exchange and numerous dairies reflects the improvements in public and private transport and other factors including the increasing demand for housing in the area which has played out over most of the country in the last few decades.
 Over time we will continue this project working down the hill from the Village, as we are doing with the existing houses of the area.
 Thanks to the current occupants of many of these properties who have provided information including photographs etc. as this adds greatly to very sparse material available.
 If anyone has further information on the houses in this article or ideas for properties to be included in future posts we would love to hear from you.
 You can email us from the contact page.

 Eagle House as it was originally called was built c.
-1873 and later became the village Post Office.
+1873 and later became the village Post Office, although the location of the Post Office was a moveable feast over the years (see Talbot House below.)
 In Thom’s Directory of 1975 the Post Office is being run by Mrs. Murphy and the adjoining Rita’s sweet shop is occupied by R. Heffernan.
 For a considerable time it was known as Quaid’s shop and post office and was run by Dave and Una Quaid.
 It was a simple two storey double fronted terraced house opening directly onto the space shared with Talbot House and The Druid’s Chair Pub.
 An advert dated July 1896 for the sale of Eagle House and Talbot House refers to six cottages, known as 1-6 Eagle Cottages, which were part of the Eagle House property.
 The cottages, three of which were tenanted at the time, were ‘usually let to weekly tenants.’
 We believe these cottages are among the houses which can be seen in close proximity to Eagle House in the 1888 map below and would appear to predate nos 1-5 Talbot Cottages which currently exist on Talbot Road.
 Eagle House and Talbot House are described as ‘two storey houses and are fitted with shop fronts.’
 Permission was granted in 2005 for a development consisting of the demolition of the post office with facade to be retained, and the associated residential unit at Eagle House.
 The redevelopment into a scheme of 2 own door apartments of 3 storeys consisting of 1 No. 2 bedroom unit, and 1 No. 3 bedroom unit with integral garage for 2 cars.

 Talbot House was built c.
 1873 by John Ryan who also built Eagle House.
 The property appears along with Eagle House and The Victoria Arms Hotel in the 1888 Ordnance Survey map of the district.
 It derives it’s name from the landlord to much of the property in this part of Killiney, the Talbots de Malahide.
 An advert for the sale of Talbot House and Eagle House dated September 1890 states that both properties were held under lease from the Honourable Richard Talbot to James Ryan for the term of 70 years from 1st November 1873, at the yearly rent of £6 sterling, payable half yearly.
 The property is described as a Licensed House and Premises known as Talbot House with a ‘Superior Spirit Grocery, with Porter Licence.’
 The licence was a Spirit Grocer’s and Retail Beer Licence for consumption off the premises.
 The landlord has intimated his intention of extending the lease to 99 years from 1890 at an increased rent.